Witness: buckethead.

 Semana Farroupilha commemorates the Revolution of Farroupilha in 1835, Rio Grande do Sul’s temporary revolt against Brazil.
 The separatists rejoined Brazil a decade later, in exchange for amnesty, but the memorializing of this event fuels state pride and informs its gaúcho identity.

-gaúcho, the Brazilian version, based on self-reliant ranch hands who historically helped hold Brazil’s southern frontier during at least one war with its Spanish neighbors, is easily recognized with his high leather boots, a wide-brimmed hat, thick belt and dagger – the women wear long, puffy dresses in bright solid colors.
+Similar to the Argentine gaúcho, the Brazilian version, based on self-reliant ranch hands who historically helped hold Brazil’s southern frontier during at least one war with its Spanish neighbors, is easily recognized with his high leather boots, a wide-brimmed hat, thick belt and dagger – the women wear long, puffy dresses in bright solid colors.
 Because of this political history, as well as its ranching industry, the state is often dubbed the Texas of Brazil.

 Commemorative events we attended were a concert of gaúcho music in our neighboring park, a parade on the last day of the week, September 20, and, Acampamento Farroupilha, a weeklong (re)enactment village in another city park next to a year-round rodeo and an enormous BBQ restaurant that seats 600.
 Each year gaúcho cultural organizations from around the state (established in the last few decades as part of The Gaúcho Movement) inhabit wooden huts in the village where members tend to BBQ pits, play music, etc.